shahradelahi/sha256/README.md

 # sha256

-A lightweight and pure JavaScript library providing utilities for SHA-256 and HMAC-SHA-256 hashing.
-This library is designed to work seamlessly in any environments, offering efficient and straightforward functions for cryptographic hashing.
+A lightweight and JavaScript library providing utilities for SHA-256 and HMAC-SHA-256 hashing.
+This library is designed to work seamlessly in any runtime, offering efficient and straightforward functions for cryptographic hashing.

 ## Installation